McConnell: Trump will face ‘crowded’ GOP field if he runs for president

 Talk of Trump launching an early presidential bid has grown as polls have shown his support dipping among Republicans in the midst of a barrage of damaging revelations from the public hearings of the House Jan.
 6 select committee, which has examined Trump’s role in inciting the 2021 attack on the U.S. Capitol.

-The latest example of Trump’s waning support among Republican voters came in Michigan, where a Glengariff Group poll conducted from July 13 to July 15 found that Trump’s favorable rating among Republican voters was 8 points lower than it was in May.
+The latest example of Trump’s waning support among Republican voters came in Michigan.
+A Glengariff Group poll conducted from July 13 to July 15 found that Trump’s favorable rating among Republican voters was 8 points lower than in May.

 Former Vice President Mike Pence, former U.N.
 Ambassador Nikki Haley, Sen. Ted Cruz (Texas), former Secretary of State Mike Pompeo and Sen. Tim Scott (S.C.) are viewed as potential Republican candidates for president in 2024.